Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

 Alabama Connections Academy accounts for 46.8% of all Limestone County student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Limestone County-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Limestone County a distant remainder — means Limestone County-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Limestone County school enrollment varies 39× across entities